BMW 3 Series Touring review – read before buying your next

 BMW 3 Series Touring running costs and reliability

 There’s a good choice of petrol and diesel engines to choose from, although it’s diesel that’s probably the wisest choice if you want to keep fuel costs down.
 To help with this, all cars come with a stop-start feature and, if you’re going for diesel, the 2.0-litre engine will give you an average of around 57mpg.
-For petrol engines the figure drops to around 42mpg, still pretty good for a car with the performance of the 3 Series Touring.
+For petrol engines, the figure drops to around 42mpg, still pretty good for a car with the performance of the 3 Series Touring.

-When it comes to other running costs, insurance premiums are likely to be on the high side, thanks to the cost of BMW parts and servicing as well as the actual value of the car – although there is a quite generous 2 year or 15,000-mile interval between major services which makes budgeting for them a little easier.
+When it comes to other running costs, insurance premiums are likely to be on the high side, thanks to the cost of BMW parts and servicing as well as the actual value of the car – although there is a quite generous two-year or 15,000-mile interval between major services which makes budgeting for them a little easier.

 It might be classed as a compact executive estate, but the Series 3 Touring is big on comfort, drive and performance.
 There’s also a great range of engines to choose from with the best of them giving economy figures that are very competitive indeed.